Is Well Water Hard or Soft?

 If your well has hard water, you can treat it by using a water softener or a water conditioner.
 These systems both address hard water, but work in different ways and have a few notable distinctions.

 You should research both options to figure out which is the best fit for your situation.
-If you decide on a conditioner, check out Aqasana’s Salt-Free Water Conditioner, which offers high-performance with a capacity of 1,000,000 gallons or up to 10 years.
+Aquasana offers both types of systems to meet your needs.
+Our SimplySoft® 40,000 & 60,000 Grain Softeners are IAPMO certified to NSF/ANSI Standard 44 for the reduction of water hardness and use 50% less salt and generate 28% less wastewater than traditional softeners.
+Our Salt-Free Water Conditioner offers high-performance with a capacity of 1,000,000 gallons or up to 10 years.
 For more information, contact us or shop our other systems.

 WHOLE HOUSE CONDITIONER